ChadR23/Sentry-Six/README.md

 ## Features
 - **Simple UI**
-  - Drag and drop your TeslaCam folder or select one using the folder explorer
+  - Select your TeslaCam folder using the folder explorer
   - Select a default folder in the settings
   - Easily browse files by date
   - Supports Recent, Sentry, and Saved Clips
   - Event Triggers (e.g. "User Triggered" or "Collision")